soubuniaola/Reading-Self-learning-toward-Research-on-MLLM-Vedio-Understanding-MLSys-/README.md

 ## Open Problems & Ideas

 > Running notes on questions that emerge from reading.
-These are seeds for research directions.
+For personal reflection and research inspriation.

-- [ ] **[Problem title]**: Brief description of the open question and which papers surfaced it.
+- 🟧 **[Problem title]**: Brief description of the open question and which papers surfaced it.

 ---